 I have Master's degrees in public health and environmental health.
 I also have Complex PTSD, and I spend some time navigating that.
 Over the past few years, I inadvertently became an expert in trauma while I was engaged with my own recovery.

-The story below is a hopefully-coherent narrative about things I have done and things that have happened to me, but it is not my whole story.
+The story below was written in the fall of 2016.
+Right now, in the spring of 2018, I am hiking the Eastern Continental Trail as a personal healing journey and experimental advocacy campaign.
+What follows is a hopefully-coherent narrative about things I have done and things that have happened to me up to that point, but it is not my whole story.
 I know it may seem obvious, but it bears repeating because I often forget it and it seems other survivors often do too: We are not our trauma.

 Ultimately, I have three goals for Other Lives: 1) to create a community for survivors and loved ones so that we will not feel so isolated, 2) to collect and share the resources that some of us so desperately need, and 3) to share the incredible stories of survival and coping that I have heard since I started talking about mine.